-It is made up of 12 teachers including an experienced subject leader, Mr Harris and is based in its own PE area.
-This includes three theory rooms, two artificial all weather pitches, a sports hall, a fitness suite, a gym, a dance studio and the Cube (indoor large area used for a range of practical sessions).
+The department is based in its own dedicated PE area, which includes three theory rooms, two artificial all weather pitches, a sports hall, a fitness suite, a gym, a dance studio and 'The Cube' (a large, indoor area used for a range of practical sessions).
 The department also uses the local park for various outside activities.
 A fantastic, new indoor climbing wall has recently been installed in school which is proving extremely popular with students.

 Student progress in PE is excellent.